tarynlucia/healthy-games-for-healthy-people-and-healthy-planet/README.md

 - **Lesson Learned**: Don’t hesitate to reach out for help; collaboration speeds up problem-solving.
 - **Impact**: Improved team collaboration and better understanding of the codebase.

 ### 📅 Registering for the Bend Conference
 - **Challenge**: Difficulty registering due to communication gaps.
 - **Solution**: Back-and-forth communication with our Project Mentor helped clarify the process.
 - **Lesson Learned**: Ask questions early and often to avoid confusion.
 - **Impact**: Led to team confusion and missing the submission deadline.

+### ⏰ Finding a Prototype Testing Group/Time
+- **Challenge**: Coordinating availability for testing sessions.
+- **Solution**: Effective communication and searching for overlapping availability.
+- **Lesson Learned**: Start planning early to ensure smoother scheduling.
+- **Impact**: Created uncertainty and delays in our testing timeline.

 ### 🧪 Deciding on a Second Round of Testing
 - **Challenge**: Uncertainty about whether to conduct a second round of prototype testing.